-As there are no municipal residential drinking water sources and the vulnerability scores for SGRAs is less than 4, there are no drinking water threats in this area (Table 4.43).
+As there are no municipal residential drinking water sources or HVAs, there are no drinking water threats assessed in this area (Table 4.43).
 There are no known conditions or issues in the portion of the municipality within the AB SPA (Table 4.44).

-Table 4.43South Perth Risks to Drinking Water Summary
+Table 4.43 South Perth Risks to Drinking Water Summary